 Once the sun rose, I hopped out of bed and inspected my stretch marks.
 I didn't see any reduction of texture or color, but I did notice the skin on my thighs seemed tighter and more toned.
 The results looked exactly like they do when I use a derma-roller on my face—visible but not life-changing.

 As the weeks went on, I diligently kept up this practice.
 I rolled three times a week for two months.
-After the first 30 days, I started to notice a difference.
+After the first 30 days, I started to notice an actual difference.
 The silvery-white color of the stretch marks was still there, but they were no longer raised.
 My thighs looked far smoother than they had since puberty.
-I relished in the results and kept rolling away.
+I relished in the results, kept rolling away, and haven't looked back.

 For more cost-effective derma-rollers: